Mohammed-Fayaz/Automated-Email-Sender/README.md

 # Automated-Email-Sender
-This script was written for sending custom E-mail to a group of people automatically
+This script was written for sending custom E-mail to a group of people automatically.